-If the new car gets driven 45,000 more miles over the next 3 years, it would be worth about $8,000, while the older car would be worth maybe $3,500, so the total loss of value would be $8,500 over 3 years.
+If the new car gets driven 45,000 more miles over the next 3 years, it would be worth about $8,000, while the older one would be worth maybe $3,500, so the total loss of value would be $8,500 over 3 years.

 If the old car gets driven 45,000 miles over the next 3 years, it would be nearly worth maybe $1,000.
 If the new one drove the short commute, it would be worth $13,000 after the same time period.
 The total loss of value in this situation is $6,000.

-From this standpoint, it makes more sense to drive the old car first because driving 45,000 on the old car reduces the total value of the cars less than putting 45,000 on the newer car would.
+From this standpoint, it makes more sense to drive the old car first because driving 45,000 on the old car reduces the total value of the car less than putting 45,000 on the newer car would.

-I recommended that for their situation, they should drive the new car more because they’ll be in a significantly better financial situation once the husband graduates medical school and having to shell out thousands of dollars for a new or used car won’t affect their finances as much as if they had to replace a car in the next few years.
+I recommended that for their situation, they should drive the new car more because they’ll be in a significantly better financial situation once the husband graduates medical school, and having to shell out thousands of dollars for a new or used car won’t affect their finances as much as if they had to replace a car in the next few years.

 Ultimately, they made the same decision.
 Whether it’s because of the argument I made or because the wife was the one with the long commute and wanted her way, we’ll never know.